 We know the path the Romans took, so we have no excuse for not learning from their experience.
 Do we really want to keep heading in the same direction?

-Lawrence W. Reed is president of FEE.
+Lawrence W. Reed is President Emeritus of FEE.
 He thanks Mikey Arman of New Braunfels, Texas, for his research assistance in the preparation of this article.
 Reed’s speech, “The Fall of Rome and Modern Parallels” was rated #1 at the July 2013 FreedomFest conference in Las Vegas.
 Watch it here.

 Find a Portuguese translation of this article here.